 Seasonal issues can produce many content marketing ideas

 Many industries attempt to come up with great seasonal content ideas but they struggle to find out how to reconcile the brand and the season.
 In healthcare, it is relatively easy to do this.
 Different seasons bring about different health conditions with them.
-Anybody who works in a hospital is familiar with the health issues that seasons bring in and the seasonal trends that follow.
+Anybody who works in a hospital is familiar with the medical issues that seasons bring in and the seasonal trends that follow.

 For example, whenever allergies become really bad where you are located, you can produce resources on how to identify, treat and prevent allergies.
 During summer, you can talk about heatstrokes, sunburns and dehydration.
 You will probably have an endless list of ideas when it comes to seasonal topics.